twobob/Ki/README.md

 <https://gist.github.com/twobob/f5dd8a25195d730801df25bf048c3272>
 _(We chose 240x240 in the end, it scales nicely to 480, which is plenty for previews, not the 128x128 in the title)_

-since this is web facing we are all about size with thousands of files to serve so we crunch the THUMB.JPG files in /thumbs with jpeg-recompress.exe
-__cmd one liner__  <https://gist.github.com/twobob/e10bb9163a6fc715be28610be58b5d8b>
+Since this is web facing we are all about size with thousands of files to serve, so we crunch the THUMB.JPG files in /thumbs with jpeg-recompress.exe __cmd one liner__  <https://gist.github.com/twobob/e10bb9163a6fc715be28610be58b5d8b>
 _this gets us pretty decent images for as little as 10-30kb depending on content, you could crush harder. our 7GB of images are now about 40Mb_